 The process took 6 weeks – interviewed at Verizon in March 2007.

-I applied online and the process took 2 months – interviewed at Verizon in May 2012.
+I applied online.
+The process took 2+ months – interviewed at Verizon in May 2012.

 I applied directly through Verizon's career website sometime in April.
 A week later, HR contacts me for a quick 15 minute phone interview asking very standard questions.
 HR then informs me that they will be forwarding my resume + answers to the questions to the hiring manager.
 After a few weeks, the hiring manager contacted me and we had a lengthy phone conversation.
 I was immediately invited for an in-person interview which included another employee.
 After the in-person interview, I was notified a week later that I would be receiving an offer from Verizon.
 Overall, a lengthy interview process but the opportunity to work with the manager who hired me was worth the wait.

 - Did not ask specific questions.
 The interview was more conversational than an interrogation.
 Answer Question

 Non-negotiable.They offered base-salary, benefits, and possibility of bonus.